-In the 1950s, pulmonary tuberculosis became rampant in some neighborhoods in the US.
-To catch the bacteria as early as possible, the US health authorities had been X-raying people’s chest to detect lung changes that are caused by this micro beast.
+In the 1950s, pulmonary tuberculosis became rampant in some neighbourhoods in the US.
+To catch the bacteria as early as possible, the US health authorities had been X-raying people’s chests to detect lung changes that are caused by this micro beast.

 However, there was a problem; even though the service was free of charge, not all people attended those clinics.
 They wanted to find out why.